 Our billeting questionnaire helps us determine if one of our artists would be a good match for your home.
 Submitting this form is not a commitment.
 We will call to discuss billeting and answer your questions before connecting you with a guest artist.
 It’s a great way to make a new friend, and we’ll make sure you get to see plenty of festival shows for free.

 The Fringe Hub is the place for artists and audiences to meet.
 This is our clubhouse/town square/home base between and after shows.
 There’s no cover and lots of entertainment.

-Meeting new people and answering general questions about the fest: Festival staff will be in and out of the Hub, but we want to be sure somebody’s there holding down the fort, engaging with patrons and answering questions (if they’re interested in knowing more about fringe or looking for a friendly face to chat with).
+Festival staff will be in and out of the Hub, but we want to be sure somebody’s there holding down the fort, engaging with patrons and answering questions (if they’re interested in knowing more about Fringe or looking for a friendly face to chat with).
 We may enlist your help with miscellaneous tasks but mostly you’ll just be relaxing and being present.
 Experience with sound equipment is a plus in the event of any technical difficulties.

 Performing: Our Hub stage is open to musicians, poets, comedians, or pretty much anything you can throw at us.
 Help us make the Fringe special by sharing with us whatever it is you love to do.